 Stay in Bath’s historic centre and keep it fairly light as you’ll be going for afternoon tea soon!

-You could visit Sally Lunn’s, which is in one of the oldest houses in Bath and serves up a range of sandwiches made with their famous Sally Lunn’s Bunns which they claim are the original Bath bun).
+You could visit Sally Lunn’s Historic Eating House, which is in one of the oldest houses in Bath and serves up a range of sandwiches made with their famous Sally Lunn’s Bunns which they claim are the original Bath bun).

 If that doesn’t appeal, or the queue is too long, there are lots of other options.
 I particularly liked the Scandi-style cafe Mjölk‘s sandwiches for lunch – you can find them opposite the Pump Room and Roman Baths in the Abbey Churchyard.

-The Mayor of Bath’s Corps of Honorary Guides run free, 2 hour-long walking tours of Bath, taking in all Bath’s top sights like the Royal Crescent, the Circus, Bath Abbey and Pulteney Bridge.
-It’s a great way to understand the city, its history and its architecture in a very short time.
+The Mayor of Bath’s Corps of Honorary Guides run free, 2 hour-long walking tours of Bath, taking in all Bath’s most popular sights like the Royal Crescent, the Circus, the Assembly Rooms, Bath Abbey and Pulteney Bridge.
+It’s a great way to understand the city, its history and its 18th century architecture in a very short time.

 The guides themselves are a bit of a Bath institution – established in 1938, the volunteers have been showing visitors around the city for over 80 years.
 The knowledgeable guides don’t accept tips or gratuities so your tour is completely free.